 When will a patient experience these symptoms of mesothelioma?

-If you have noticed any of the symptoms above and have a history of asbestos exposure, it is important to quickly seek medical help.
+If you notice any of the symptoms above and have a history of asbestos exposure, it is important to quickly seek medical help.
 Your doctor may need to perform additional tests to determine whether you are suffering from mesothelioma or a different asbestos-related condition.
 The earlier the diagnosis, the greater the chance you have at survival.

 Review Your Options in Filing a Mesothelioma Lawsuit

-At Napoli Shkolnik PLLC, we are dedicated to protecting the interests of people across the U.S. who are suffering the ill-effects of asbestos exposure.
+At Napoli Shkolnik PLLC, we are dedicated to protecting the interests of people across the U.S. who are suffering the effects of asbestos exposure.
 After seeking medical care, we highly recommend that you contact our office to schedule a confidential, free consultation with one of our professionals.